top of page

 Due to the harsh Australian environment and associated stress, plants need to protect themselves.
 Accordingly, many have much higher nutritional value than those found in European diets.

-Over the last few years we have been exploring bush food plants that will grow and produce in our climate, in consultation with
+We've been exploring bush food plants that will grow and produce in our climate, in consultation with Gunditjmara Co-op and also some bush food professional growers.

 This area is dedicated to learning about indigenous plants, their uses and how we can add them to our diets.